onihilist/NihilistShell/CODE_OF_CONDUCT.md

 ---

-Thank you for helping us keep NihilistShell a welcoming space for everyone.
+Thank you for helping us keep NShell a welcoming space for everyone. (b ᵔ▽ᵔ)b